bl0/moco/README.md

 Unofficial implementation for [MoCo: Momentum Contrast for Unsupervised Visual Representation Learning](https://arxiv.org/abs/1911.05722)

+## Highlight

-This repository carefully implemented important details such as ShuffleBN and distributed Queue mentioned in the paper to reproduce the reported results.
+1. **Effective**.
+Carefully implement important details such as ShuffleBN and distributed Queue mentioned in the paper to reproduce the reported results.
+2. **Efficient**.
+The implementation is based on pytorch DistributedDataParallel.
+It only takes about 40 hours to train MoCo on imagenet dataset with 8 V100 gpus.
+The time cost is smaller than 3 day reported on original paper.

 ## Requirements